HuolalaTech/react-query-kit/README.md

 - Support hierarchical key
 - Support infer the types of fetcher, you can enjoy the preferred types automatically.
+- Support to create a shape of your entire API

 ## Issues